 Keep an eye out for signs that your baby is still hungry.
 The more signs you notice from this list, the more likely it is that your baby is falling asleep before they’re full:

 - Baby continues to suckle even while sleeping (not necessarily suckling on your nipple anymore, they could just be suckling on air).

-Besides monitoring for growth milestones as your baby reaches them (or is late on), you should also keep an eye on their diapers.
+Besides monitoring for growth milestones as your baby reaches them, you should also keep an eye on their diapers.